Female vs. Male Nurse Salary Rates: 5 Ways to Support Parity

 Male Nurse Salary vs. Female Nurse Salary: Overview

 In nursing, male salary rates have historically been reported to be higher than female salary rates across all specialties (according to national averages).
-Several studies have been conducted throughout the years to assess gender-based differences in registered nurse (RN) salaries.
+Several studies have been conducted throughout the years to assess gender-based differences in nursing salaries.
 These studies have collectively shown that:

-- When it comes to average salary, male nurse professionals consistently make $5,000 more than female nurses — on par with gender pay gaps identified among physicians.
+- When it comes to average salary, male nurse professionals make approximately $250 more per week than female nurses — on par with gender pay gaps identified among physicians.

-- Gender pay gaps are still present between nurses in the same specialties and with similar qualifications, experience, and education levels.
+- Male nurse income is higher than female nurse income, even for those who work in the same clinical specialties and with similar qualifications, experience, and education levels.

 Facilities can’t deliberately formulate nurse salaries based on sex, as this is prohibited under the Equal Pay Act.
 So how are men reportedly making more than women in parallel nursing roles?
 Well, there are many different ways that gender discrimination or biases can indirectly contribute to national wage differences.